 To manage or delete browser cookies, please see your browser’s privacy setting.

 Do Not Track

-The City may disclose your the personal information the information that you voluntarily provide as required by law, in conjunction with a government inquiry, or in litigation or dispute resolution.
+The city may disclose the information that you voluntarily provide as required by law, in conjunction with a government inquiry, or in litigation or dispute resolution.

-The City may disclose statistical information to third parties in an aggregate form without revealing any personal details about the site’s users (for example, 35% of the site’s visitors live in the Snowbelt).
+The city may disclose statistical information to third parties in an aggregate form without revealing any personal details about this site’s users (for example, 35% of the site’s visitors live in the Snowbelt).

 You may decline participation in any activity that asks for information (i.e., surveys or e-mails).
-Your choice to not participate will have no effect on your ability to access information on the city’s Web site.
+Your choice to not participate will have no effect on your ability to access information on this site.